-Refer to Notes 5, 34 to the consolidated financial statements
+Refer to Notes 5, 32, 34 to the consolidated financial statements

-The Group classified loans issued to LLC "TULACHERMET-STAL" as financial assets, subsequently measured at fair value through profit or loss.
+The Group classified loans issued to LLC "TULACHERMET-STAL" as financial assets measured at fair value through profit or loss.

-We focused on the matter due to materiality of the amount of loans issued to

-LLC "TULACHERMET-STAL" at the reporting date (25,084 mln rubles as at 31 December 2020) and critical accounting estimates and judgements applied by management of the Group.
+We focused on the matter due to materiality of the amount of loans issued to LLC "TULACHERMET-STAL" at the reporting date (26,563 mln rubles as at 31 December 2021) and critical accounting estimates and judgements applied by management of the Group.

-For the purpose of fair value measurement following inputs were used by the management of the Group: average interest rate for Group's long-term bank loans and LLC "TULACHERMET-STAL"'s free cash flows projections.
+For the purpose of fair value measurement the following inputs were used by the management of the Group: average interest rate for Group's long-term RR-denominated bank loans and LLC "TULACHERMET-STAL"'s free cash flows projections.

-The most critical estimates and judgements relate to applied interest rate, as well as assumptions supporting relevant forecasted cash flows of LLC "TULACHERMET-STAL", in particular those concerning projected production volumes, projected main raw materials and finished goods prices dynamics.
 Given the high sensitivity of the loans issued to LLC "TULCHERMET-STAL" valuation to the key assumptions disclosed in note 34 we focused our procedures on these assumptions and also on adequacy of related disclosures.